 Complete Your Smile WIth Dental Implants in Scottsdale, AZ.

-For missing teeth, one of the newest replacement procedures is the dental implant.
-Unlike the old traditional bridges, the dental implant we offer at our Scottsdale clinic is the closest thing to a natural tooth replacement available.
+For missing teeth, our clinic in Scottsdale offers dental implants.
+Unlike the old traditional bridges, the dental implant we provide at our Scottsdale clinic is the closest thing to a natural tooth replacement available.

-It is important to replace missing teeth because the harmony and balance that is lost when a tooth is missing can cause other teeth to experience more forces and trauma due to increased forces on nearby teeth.
-In addition, when teeth are lost, there can be a shifting of adjacent teeth that can cause headaches, neck pain, and even TMJ symptoms.
+It is important to replace missing teeth because it can cause other teeth to experience more forces and trauma.
+Additionally, when teeth are lost, there can be a shifting of adjacent teeth that can cause headaches, neck pain, and even TMJ symptoms.

 Types of Dental Implants You Can Get

 Rod W. Gore DDS offers different types of dental implants that will make Scottsdale patients’ smiles healthier and more beautiful.